-By Carolyn Harwick, Kellyco VP of Community Outreach and Sales
+Carolyn Harwick is Kellyco VP of Community Outreach and Sales

 Everything was good to go!

-I was out with two other members of the Kellyco team who were using different, higher end machines, and I found more than they did.
+I was out with two other members of the Kellyco team who were using different, higher-end metal detectors, and I found more than they did.

 The Simplex gave no false signals.
 If it said something was there, something was there.
 One of the big pluses to me was the fact that it was lightweight and well-balanced.
 I have tendonitis in my elbow and swinging a detector for hours hurts, but after detecting for 3.5 hours, I had no issues whatsoever.

-The Simplex features four search modes: all metal, field, park and beach.
+The Nokta Makro Simplex features four search modes: all-metal, field, park, and beach.
 I was using it in field mode because I preferred the way it sounded better, and where I was hunting was really just a big field.
 The digital identification made it easy to see what I was going to find.
 The tones are perfect for beginners and similar to the machine that I started detecting on.